 Advanced marketing insights.
 By email.

-This is a special newsletter.
-Twice a month, we ask hundreds of Y Combinator founders which advanced growth tactics are working for them.
+Each week, we ask hundreds of growth leaders which advanced tactics are working for them.
 Then we share those insights with you.

 Join the newsletter

-As our agency grows startups, we synthesize its learnings into our written growth content.
-Our 50,000-strong community then improves these learnings with real-world examples—across every business model and vertical.
-Once these insights are proven, they become part of our newsletter
+We turn learnings from our agency into written growth content.
+Then our 50,000-strong community improves the learnings with real-world examples and data.
+Once the tactics are proven, they become part of our newsletter.

 How do startups make their video ads?